A Breath of Fresh Air

 New homes are built much more airtight than older homes, which can create a build-up of indoor air pollutants – some concentrations can exceed 100 times outdoor pollutant levels.
 A poor indoor environment can have negative health effects, particularly for family members with allergies or asthma.

 A home with a high-efficiency furnace (90% efficient and above) not only will save you heating costs, but it’s also healthier and safer.
 High-efficiency furnaces recover heat by recapturing it after it is blown outside, bringing it back into your house for the combustion process.
-Many high-efficiency furnaces utilize a 4″ media filter with a HEPA filter, which trap more contaminants and last much longer.
+Many high-efficiency furnaces utilize a 4″ media filter with a HEPA filter, which traps more contaminants and lasts much longer.

 Direct-Vent Water Heater

 Rather than using your home’s pre-heated air, a direct-vent water heater draws fresh outside air into your home.
 In addition, a direct-vent water heater has a sealed combustion chamber, which virtually eliminates the risk of dangerous carbon monoxide entering your home.

 James Craig Builders knows there is a difference between a house and a home.
 We don’t just want to build a place for you to live; we want to create a custom home you will truly love and enjoy for years to come.
 To help demonstrate how you will benefit from what makes us different, we’ve created a helpful Home Builder Comparison Checklist and a list of our Standard Practices and Inclusions.